ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 1. The message was received on a secure channel that has been established using the procedure defined in this document.
-1. The authorization information tied to the sending peer is valid.
+1. The authorization information tied to the sending client is valid.
 1. The request is destined for the resource server.
 1. The resource URI specified in the request is covered by the authorization information.